vizzTools/cookiecutter-data-science/docs/docs/index.md

  3. Run `pip freeze > requirements.txt` to pin the exact package versions used to recreate the analysis
  4. If you find you need to install another package, run `pip freeze > requirements.txt` again and commit the changes to version control.

 If you have more complex requirements for recreating your environment, consider a virtual machine based approach such as [Docker](https://www.docker.com/) or [Vagrant](https://www.vagrantup.com/).
-Both of these tools use text-based formats (Dockerfile and Vagrantfile respectively) you can easily add to source control to describe how to create a virtual machine with the requirements you need.
+Both of these tools use text-based formats (Dockerfile and Vagrantfile respectively) you can easily add to source control to describe how to create a virtual machine with the requirements you need. we have set up an initial docker and docker-compose setup for you:

+1. Ensure you have [docker]() and [docker-compose]() in your system.
+2. Run `make up` to init docker container
+3. If you are working on notebooks after build you should be able to [navitage to lab](http://0.0.0.0:8888)
+4. If you want to enter into the main container; `make inside`

 ### Keep secrets and configuration out of version control